stevefinch/CS261_Handbook/hash_table.md

 An array supports the following operations:

-* **insert**: obtain a value stored in the structure at a specific indexed position in the array.
+* **insert**: add a key/value pair to the structure.
   * O(1), constant time.
-An array variable really just records the base address of the array, so we know the exact memory address of the beginning of the array.
-We also know the data type of the elements in the array, and therefore the size of each element.
-Given the index of an element we wish to read, we can calculate the address of that element in *one step*: base address + sizeof(datatype) * index.
-Since we can calculate this in one step for all values in the array, this is an O(1) constant time operation.
+Put the key into the hash function (does not depend on n).
+Place the value from the location pointed at by the return from the hash function.
+O(1) like an array assigment.
+Even with a collision you may need to add the key/value to a list, but this is also constant time with respect to n, so still O(1) in total.
-* **delete**: obtain a value stored in the structure at a specific indexed position in the array.
+* **delete**: remove the key/value pair with a specified key from the structure.
   * O(1), constant time.
-An array variable really just records the base address of the array, so we know the exact memory address of the beginning of the array.
-We also know the data type of the elements in the array, and therefore the size of each element.
-Given the index of an element we wish to read, we can calculate the address of that element in *one step*: base address + sizeof(datatype) * index.
-Since we can calculate this in one step for all values in the array, this is an O(1) constant time operation.
+Same as insert.
+Even with a collision you may need to search through a list to remove an entry, but the list is short wrt n so still O(1) in total.
-* **search**: obtain a value stored in the structure at a specific indexed position in the array.
+* **search**: Return the value related to a specified key.
   * O(1), constant time.
-An array variable really just records the base address of the array, so we know the exact memory address of the beginning of the array.
-We also know the data type of the elements in the array, and therefore the size of each element.
-Given the index of an element we wish to read, we can calculate the address of that element in *one step*: base address + sizeof(datatype) * index.
-Since we can calculate this in one step for all values in the array, this is an O(1) constant time operation.
+Same as insert.
+Even with a collision you may need to search through a list, but this is also constant time with respect to n, so still O(1) in total.

 # Use Cases